Balasore district: Etymology

+History

 Geography

 Balasore district is located in the northeast of the state of Odisha and lies between 21° 3' to 21° 59' north latitude and 86° 20' to 87° 29' east longitude.
 The average altitude of the district is 19.08-metre.
 The district has a total area of 3634 km2.
 It is bounded by Purba Medinipur, Paschim Medinipur and Jhargram districts of West Bengal in its north, the Bay of Bengal to its east, Bhadrak district to the south and Mayurbhanj and Keonjhar districts to the west.

 The district lies along the Odisha coastal plain.
 In the southwest there are some small hill ranges.
 The Subarnarekha is the main river, and it empties into the Bay of Bengal in the district.

 Transport

 Balasore railway station falls en route on the main line connecting Chennai to Kolkata.
 NH 16 (erstwhile NH 5) runs through Balasore, and NH 60, which connects Balasore to Kolkata, is a four lane express way.

 The nearest airport from Balasore is Kolkata International Airport and Biju Patnaik International Airport, Bhubaneswar.

 Balasore runs state Buses of (OSRTC) which provide point to point service from Kolkata to Bhubaneswar (via Balasore).